 It wasn’t until she was 15 that Rikke gained het passion for music, and she started taking violin lessons straight away.
 Her fierce way of playing amplifies the energetic tone of Pyrolysis, although her classical education also resounds.
 With the aid of several singing classes, she has developed a powerful, wide-ranging and somewhat classical singing voice.
 Besides singing and violin, she also plays viola, tin whistles, and fidgets around with several guitar-like instruments.
 Rikke largely handles the financial aspect of Pyrolysis.
 She also does the majority of graphic design.

-Besides Pyrolysis, Rikke collaborates with musicians Lisette Lowe and Ruben Isarin, plays viola in the WSKOV orchestra, and follows a master’s in Biotechnology at the Wageningen University.
+Besides Pyrolysis, Rikke collaborates with musicians Lisette Lowe and Ruben Isarin, plays viola in the WSKOV orchestra, and is a PhD-student in bio-electrochemistry at the Wageningen University.

 Stan started following drumming classes when he was 7 years old.
 His tendency to add notes between the notes has never left ever since.
 He has presently substituted the drum kit for the bodhrán, an Irish frame drum.
 As one of the few people in the Netherlands, he manages to play musical scales on it.
 Lessons from a classically schooled singing teacher helped him develop a melodic singing voice.
 Besides percussion and vocals, he also plays the mandolin.
 Stan manages the contractual business of the band, like relations with labels and musical rights.

-Besides Pyrolysis, Stan is in the Lisette Lowe band, the folk band Fiddle ‘n Drum, and works as a Technical Support Manager at Sooqr.
+Besides Pyrolysis, Stan studies psychology, is a part of the joint venture Kindleheart, and works as a Technical Support Manager at Sooqr.

 At the age of 14 Joshua won the main prize at the local bingo and bought a guitar.
 After jamming for some time the jam sessions asked for more, and a bass guitar joined the family to create more depth in music and songwriting.
 This led to years of jamming and joy of mainly groovy 60s/70s inspired music before any more serious bands were formed.
 When he moved to Utrecht to study he became housemates with Laurens, who introduced him to Pyrolysis.
 After playing several shows he officially joined the band in 2018.